 And yet, so many B2B companies fail to feature this important decision-making content in their marketing efforts.

-4 Ways to Feature Customer Testimonials in Your Marketing
+Feature Customer Testimonials in Your Marketing

 If you want to make more sales (and don’t we all?), here are some ways to feature testimonials and reviews throughout your marketing efforts.